Sodaguts/Sodaguts/README.md

 ## Hi there 👋
-I'm Celica, a Senior Game Programming Student @ Champlain College I'm currently working on some projects in SDL and Raylib!
+I'm Celica, a Senior Game Programming Student @ Champlain College.
+<br/>I'm currently working on some projects in SDL and Raylib!

 <!--
 **Sodaguts/Sodaguts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.